fcojsanchez55/fcojsanchez55/README.md

 - 📫 How to reach me **https://www.instagram.com/sanchezetto/**

-- 📄 Know about my experiences [looking for colaborate with other](looking for colaborate with other)

 - ⚡ Fun fact **Many people are attractive until you see how they think.**

 <h3 align="left">Connect with me:</h3>